Genetic Insights into Cochlear Implant Outcomes

 What determines how well someone hears after receiving a cochlear implant (CI)?
 In our newly published study, Cochlear Implantation Outcomes in Genotyped Subjects with Sensorineural Hearing Loss, we analyzed data from 220 individuals with hereditary sensorineural hearing loss (SNHL), each with a known genetic diagnosis involving one or more of 31 nuclear or mitochondrial genes.

-Our goal: to understand how cochlear implant outcomes relate to both genetic causes and individual characteristics—and to assesswhether the cochlear site-of-lesion (as inferred from gene function) helps explain variability in performance.
+Our goal: to understand how cochlear implant outcomes relate to both genetic causes and individual characteristics—and to assess whether the cochlear site-of-lesion (as inferred from gene function) helps explain variability in performance.

 concept of site-of-lesion Figure 1.
 Pre- and post-synaptic components of the cochlea.
 The transverse section through the middle turn of the cochlea shows the pre-synaptic components of the cochlea in blue, including the stria vascularis and organ of Corti, and the post-synaptic parts in red, including the spiral ganglion neurons that eventually form the cochlear nerve.
 Figure created in BioRender.
 Fehrmann, M. (2025) https://BioRender.com/e54j431.

-Key Findings
+Key Findings at a Glance

-Instead, our multivariate regression model including subject-specific factors (age at implantation, sex, CI experience in years, hearing aid use before implantation, and self-reported SNHL duration) explained 19% of the variability in CI outcomes.
-This aligns with earlier research (e.g., Lazard et al.) that emphasizes the strong influence of auditory history and environmental factors.
+• Subject-specific factors matter most.
+A multivariate regression model including age at implantation, sex, CI experience (years), hearing aid use before implantation, and self-reported SNHL duration explained 19% of the variability in CI outcomes.

 CI Outcomes per Gene